RTA Safety

 Hybrid Bus with Door Open

 Operating public transit safely is of the utmost importance to every transit agency.
 Information on injuries and accidents is collected by the RTAs and reported to both the FTA and MassDOT and monitored by these agencies.
 This section includes the measures and targets of the 12 RTAs deemed full reporters by the FTA.
-FRTA, NRTA, and VTA have different reporting requirements due to their reporting status and are not included here.
+Three RTAs (FRTA, NRTA, and VTA) have different reporting requirements are not included here.

 On July 19, 2018, FTA published the Public Transportation Agency Safety Plan (PTASP) Final Rule, which requires certain operators of public transportation systems that receive federal funds under FTA’s Urbanized Area Formula Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
 MassDOT worked closely with the RTAs to generate the targets required by the PTASP Final Rule and publish those plans by December 31, 2020.